 - Cocoa powder.
 Use unsweetened cocoa powder here.
 This enhances the chocolate flavour and gives the brownies some structure.

 - Unsweetened soy milk.
 Make sure to use the unsweetened version.
 I tested this recipe with sweetened soy milk but the batter split slightly because there was too much sugar.
 I recommend Tesco organic soy milk.

 - Dairy-free chocolate chips.
 For added texture.
 Not essential but very much recommended.
 I love Moo-Free baking drops and Dr. Oetker jumbo dark chocolate chips.

 - Peanut butter.
+Of course, no vegan peanut butter brownies would be complete without this!
 You can use smooth or crunchy, whichever you prefer!
 I used smooth.
 I recommend using one that is made with 100% nuts, without any oils added.

 In addition to these ingredients, you will also need an 8×10-inch brownie tin.
 This is really important to get that fudgy, chewy texture!
 If you use a tin that’s too large, you’ll overbake the brownies and if you use one that’s too small, the brownies will be more wet than fudgy.